2sic/app-tutorial-razor/readme.md

 ## History

+* v17 - v19 - lots of small changes, not detailed here
-* v12.05 2021-10
+* v16.07.01 2023-09-26
-  * Upgraded everythnig to also run in Oqtane (except for Dnn specific examples)
-  * Using the latest & greatest best-practices of 2sxc 12.05
+  * reorganized so the snippets are all in the `/tutorials` folder
+  * removed unused images
+  * tested on Oqtane
-* v12.11 2021-12
+* v16.07.00 2023-09-25
+  * Restructured the entire system so each Snip is standalone in an own file
+  * Build new infrastructure for Snips to exist in variants
+  * Almost all infrastructure code is now typed
-  * Added new tutorials for turnOn
+  * Added more than 100 tutorials for Typed
+* v16.00.00 2023-05
+  * Removed _ from Filenames
+  * Enhanced Kit.Image with `imgAltFallback`
+  * Replaced turnOn Tag with `Kit.Page.TurnOn`
+* v14.07.05
+  * Migrated the app to the 14.07 best practices
+  * Changed the toolbar tutorials to also show the new IToolbarBuilder
+  * Added a CmsContext tutorial
 * v13.01
   * Enabled data-optimizations
   * Improved home
   * Added tutorial navigation
   * Added Oqtane support
   * Added IScrub tutorials
-* v14.07.05
-  * Migrated the app to the 14.07 best practices
-  * Changed the toolbar tutorials to also show the new IToolbarBuilder
-  * Added a CmsContext tutorial
-* v16.00.00 2023-05
-  * Removed _ from Filenames
-  * Enhanced Kit.Image with `imgAltFallback`
-  * Replaced turnOn Tag with `Kit.Page.TurnOn`
-* v16.07.00 2023-09-25
+* v12.11 2021-12
-  * Restructured the entire system so each Snip is standalone in an own file
-  * Build new infrastructure for Snips to exist in variants
-  * Almost all infrastructure code is now typed
-  * Added more than 100 tutorials for Typed
+  * Added new tutorials for turnOn
-* v16.07.01 2023-09-26
+* v12.05 2021-10
-  * reorganized so the snippets are all in the `/tutorials` folder
-  * removed unused images
-  * tested on Oqtane
+  * Upgraded everything to also run in Oqtane (except for Dnn specific examples)
+  * Using the latest & greatest best-practices of 2sxc 12.05